 (a) Microscopical examination is usually carried out on unstained material under the dark-ground illumination.
 The spirochætes can be demonstrated in the blood during the first week, but the most satisfactory results are obtained with the urine after the initial stage of the infection.
 Attention is directed to the presence of the closely wound spirals and hooked ends, but atypical forms are frequently seen, particularly with urine having a strongly acid reaction.

 Tissues collected at autopsy are most satisfactorily stained by Levaditi's method.

 (b) Pathogenicity tests are carried out in the guinea-pig.
-During the first week blood, and during the later stages the urine, are injected intraperitoneally; 2-5 c.c. are injected, and if the spirochætes are present a typical infection is produced.
+During the first week blood and during the later stages the urine are injected subcutaneously or intraperitoneally; 2-5 c.c. are injected, and if the spirochætes are present a typical infection is produced.

 (c) Various serological tests have been devised-agglutination, complement-fixation, lysis, neutralization and the demonstration of the adhesion phenomenon.
-An agglutination test has recently been used with success; dilutions of the patient's serum and a suspension of the leptospira are mixed in a small sterile container and incubated at 32° C. for 3 hours.
+An agglutination test introduced by Schüffner has recently been used with success ; dilutions of the patient's serum and a suspension of the leptospira are mixed in a small sterile container and incubated at 32° C. for 3 hours.
 A drop of the mixture is then examined by dark-ground illumination for lysis and agglutination of the leptospira.
 Agglutination is usually seen in the lower and lysis in the higher dilutions of the serum.
 The responsible antibodies have been demonstrated after the seventh day of the illness.
 This method of examination is particularly valuable in those cases settling down after the febrile stage and not manifesting jaundice.
+A macroscopic agglutination test, in which young actively growing cultures of leptospiræ are used, has since been tried with success.
+The mixture of serum and culture is incubated for 3 hours at 37° C., followed by 30 minutes at 55° C. The results are read with a hand lens.